 When the glorified Christ manifested Himself to John in celestial splendor He still appeared to him in the likeness of a human being.
-Although Christ was eternally pre-existent as the second person of the Godhead, and ever remains so, His assumption of humanity is for all eternity to come.
-What a comfort to know that our ascended, glorified Lord is still our brother in humanity, yet at the same time also God!
+What a comfort to know that our ascended, glorified Lord is still our brother in humanity, yet at the same time also the Son of God!

 Down to the foot - A long garment is a symbol of dignity.

 Paps - That is, the breast.